MVP-LAM: Learning Action-Centric Latent Action via Cross-Viewpoint Reconstruction: Method

 where $\mathcal{L}_\text{quant}$ and $\mathcal{L}_\text{commit}$ are the standard VQ-VAE quantization and commitment losses:

+where $\mathrm{sg}[\cdot]$ is stop-gradient operator.
 Since $z_t$ encodes what changes from $o_t$ to $o_{t+1}$, it serves as a discrete representation of the visual transition and can be used as a pseudo-action label when ground-truth actions are unavailable.
-Since $z_t$ is discrete, we can pretrain a VLM with a cross-entropy (CE) objective to predict $z_t$, and then use it to initialize VLA finetuning on downstream robot tasks.
+Furthermore, the discreteness of $z_t$ allows us to train a VLM with a cross-entropy (CE) objective.
+This pretrained VLM provides an effective initialization for VLA finetuning on downstream tasks.